psolymos/psolymos.github.io/_posts/2018-08-30-fitting-removal-models-with-the-detect-r-package.md

 ## Data requirements

 We have just defined the kind of data we need for the removal models.
 In this post, I am going to use a data set from our paper about comparing human observer based counts to automated recording units, [_Paired sampling standardizes point count data from humans and acoustic recorders_](https://doi.org/10.5751/ACE-00975-120113).
-The data set we used is wrapped up in an R package called [**paired**](https://github.com/borealbirds/paired).
+The data set we used is wrapped up in an R package called [**paired**](https://github.com/borealbirds/paired) (thanks for Steve Van Wilgenburg for suggestions on this post and for agreeing to share this data set).

 ``` r
 if (!require(paired))